8 Considerations When Adding a Second Floor to Your Bay Area Home

 With an unwavering commitment to quality and customer satisfaction, we continue to serve customers across the Bay Area, including in Palo Alto, San Jose, Santa Clara, Sunnyvale, Mountain View and Cupertino, CA.

-If you are considering adding a second floor to your Bay Area home, give us a call at 408-269-1101 to set up a consultation or contact us online.
+If you are considering adding a second floor to your Bay Area home, contact us online.